 - Effectively employed space technologies, research systems or space-derived data to improve the human condition through the artistic, scientific or humanistic endeavor

-- Has written or published papers, textbooks, articles, etc., relating to the exploration, development or utilization of space, or has spoken in public forums such as conferences and symposia
+- Having written or published papers, textbooks, articles, etc., relating to the exploration, development or utilization of space, or has spoken in public forums such as conferences and symposia

-- Has been active in promoting and disseminating information about space exploration, development or utilization through any medium
+- Having been active in promoting and disseminating information about space exploration, development or utilization through any medium

-- Has been active with non-space-related groups – whether professional, fraternal, industrial, academic or community based – resulting in a transfer of space knowledge to other professions or groups
+- Having been active with non-space-related groups—whether professional, fraternal, industrial, academic or community based—resulting in a transfer of space knowledge to other professions or groups

-- Has been active in community or public service not related to normal job responsibilities
+- Having been active in community or public service not related to normal job responsibilities

-- Has volunteered or otherwise contributed significant or extended effort on behalf of the Space Foundation and its vision
+- Having volunteered or otherwise contributed significant or extended effort on behalf of Space Foundation and its mission

-Submit a nomination in the form of a letter, not to exceed two pages, by Oct.
-1, 2019, addressed to:
+Submit a nomination in the form of a letter by standard mail or via email, not to exceed two pages in length, and addressed to:

-Upon ratification by the Space Foundation Board of Directors, the honoree will be notified immediately in writing.
+Upon ratification by Space Foundation’s Board of Directors, the honoree will be notified immediately in writing.
 Questions may be directed to [email protected].